stap(1) — Linux manual page

 Display the status of the requested SERVERS, where SERVERS

 is a comma-separated list of server attributes.
-The list
+The list of

-displayed.
+played.
 Supported attributes are:

 all specifies all known servers (trusted SSL peers,